SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 ```

 **concat** — Given an arbitrary number of symbols, this function concatenates
-them to- gether into a single constant symbol.
+them together into a single constant symbol.
 For example:

 ```Soar
 sp {example